Pest Resources

 • Be on the lookout for small, itchy bumps that may not be noticeable to you or others.
 If these occur during sleep, check your mattress, pillows, and chairs.

 • Clean up areas where bed bugs reside.
-This includes soaking bedding, clothing and curtains in hot water and regular vacuuming.
+This includes laundering sheets, other bedding, clothing, and curtains in hot water and regular vacuuming.

-• Use a glue and water solution to repair the cracks in plaster to prevent bugs from laying eggs.
+• Use caulk to repair the cracks in plaster to prevent bugs from laying eggs.
 Apply adhesive or wallpaper paste for peeling wallpaper that may be hiding bed bugs underneath.

 Don’ts